 Address: Trafalgar Square, Westminster, London WC2N 5DN, United Kingdom

-The National Gallery is one of the world’s great art museums, housing paintings span centuries and continents.
+The National Gallery is one of the world’s great art museums, housing paintings that span centuries and continents.
 The National Gallery is located in Trafalgar Square in the heart of London, making it easy to visit whether you’re staying in the city or just passing through.

 The Gallery is an exempt charity and a non-departmental public body of the Department for Digital, Culture, Media, and Sport.
 The National Gallery is open to the public free of charge, making it a great option for budget-minded travelers.